-Language analysis journal (2 entries): due 2nd and 4th course meetings
+Pragmatic language analysis journal (2 entries): due 2nd & 4th course meetings

 The purpose of this assignment is to provide you with an opportunity to analyze authentic language use from a pragmatics or discourse point of view that goes beyond the lay observation of language.
-First, identify a SMALL piece of AUTHENTIC (naturally occurring) language sample in English (or L2 Japanese) spoken or written by a pragmatically competent user(s) of the language.
-It may be an email message in your inbox, a Facebook post, or audio- or video-recording of your dinner-time conversation.
+For the first entry, identify a small piece of AUTHENTIC (naturally-occurring or naturalistic) language sample in English (or L2 Japanese) spoken or written by a pragmatically competent user(s) of the language.
+It may be an email message in your inbox, a Facebook post, or audio- or video-recordings of your dinner-time conversations.
 In case of oral data, transcribe them for analysis.
+Language used in the high-PDI context is recommended as you are likely to find more pragmatic strategies in such data.
+For the second entry, collect a few pieces of contrastive/comparable natural or natural(istic) data on the topic of your mid-term paper (see below).
+Your data can be elicited through DCTs and/or role-plays or ideally captured in their ecological environment through field observation or audio-/video-recording.
+These data can be used in your final lesson plan below.

-Second, use the terms and concepts introduced in this course and analyze them both linguistically and culturally.
-Indicate which parts of your data represent certain pragmatics/discourse strategies, show (in)directness, (in)formality, or (im)politeness, index certain relationships or identities, display power and dominance, create potential misunderstanding, and so forth.
+For each entry, use the terms and concepts introduced in this course and analyze them both linguistically and culturally.
+Indicate which parts of your data represent certain pragmatics/discourse strategies, express face, (in)directness, (in)formality, or (im)politeness, respect, or compassion, index certain relationships or identities, display power and dominance, create potential misunderstanding, and so forth.

-In building your analysis, you are strongly encouraged to incorporate the terms and concepts from the course readings.
-Each entry should be approximately 300 words including your data.
-Submit each entry in the "Language Analysis Journals" section of our course Google Classroom (GC), by the second and fourth course meetings respectively.
+In building your analysis, you are strongly encouraged to incorporate the terms and concepts from the course readings and discussions.
+Each entry should be approximately 300 words excluding your language data.
+Submit each entry in the "Pragmatic Language Analysis Journals" section of our course Google Classroom (GC) before the second and fourth course meetings respectively.

-Pragmatics-focused lesson plan (Mid-term and final papers): due 3rd and 5th course meetings
+$\textit{Pragmatics-focused literature review/lesson plan (mid-term/final papers): due 3^{rd} \& 5^{th} course meetings}$